eryxcoop/acvm-backend-plonky2/README.md

 # acvm-backend-plonky2
 This is an open source backend for the ACIR standard as implemented in the Noir programming languaje, written in Rust.
+Check out [the docs](https://eryxcoop.github.io/acvm-backend-plonky2/foreword.html) for more detail on what this repo does.

 For the setup, run ```make``` on the root directory.
 This will do the following: